How To Control Pumpkin Vines [6 Practical Tips!]

 Cut the Main Vines

-Let the main vine develop until pumpkin fruit begins to emerge.
-Cut these vines with your hand pruning shears about ten to fifteen ft beyond the last pumpkin fruit on the vine.
-A single pumpkin can have 2 to 3 main vines, and it is possible to have 1 healthy pumpkin fruit produced on each vine.
-Start with determining which pumpkin fruit is the healthiest out of all of them and then remove any later fruits as they grow.
-As the main vine keeps developing rapidly, continue to cut them as required so that the plant concentrates on using its energy on developing the pumpkin fruit instead of on growing the main vine.
+A single pumpkin can have 2 to 3 main vines, and it is possible to have one healthy pumpkin fruit produced on each vine.
+Start with determining which pumpkin fruit is the healthiest of all of them and then remove any later fruits as they grow.

-Once again after cutting the main vine as required, cover its cut end with rich soil.
+Once again, after cutting the main vine as required, cover its cut end with rich soil.
 It will prevent any diseases from entering the plant and will help in preserving the plant’s moisture.

 Train the Secondary Vines

-At this step, it is important to train the secondary vines to grow away from the fruit and the main vine so that they don’t overlap and form a clutter by intertwining with each other.
 Relocate the secondary vines at an angle of ninety degrees from the main vine.
-This will provide you with enough space for fruit development and maintenance, increased air circulation, and you’ll have better access to the main vine.
+This will provide enough space for fruit development and maintenance, increased air circulation, and better access to the main vine.

-Click here to buy pruning shears on Amazon.
+Click here to prunning shears on Amazon.

 Click here to buy gardening hand gloves on Amazon.